utaal/infinity-rust/README.md

 `infinity` is on [crates.io](https://crates.io/crates/infinity).
 You need ''ibVerbs'' installed for Infinity to build.

+## Development

+If you're developing on a machine that doesn't have `libibverbs` available, you can use the `utaal/rust-ibverbs` docker image to test your builds as follows:

+    docker run --rm -t -v .:/root/infinity-rust utaal/rust-libibverbs bash -c '(cd /root/infinity-rust; cargo build --all)'

+The `Dockerfile` for `utaal/rust-libibverbs` is in `docker/`.

 ## License

 Infinity, and the Rust wrapper in this repository, are MIT-licensed.